craig8/UUDEX/client/docs/SubjectApi.md

 Creates a Subject if the calling participant is authorized

 The invoker must have either the ParticipantAdmin role or the SubjectAdmin role.
 The ability of a non-admin invoker to create a Subject is also determined by any defined Subject Policy rules.
 See the UUDEX documentation for further discussion.
-A UUDEX Admin imay create a Subject without restrictions.
+A UUDEX Admin may create a Subject without restrictions.

 ### Example
 ```python